nsidi/d3-bar-graph/README.md

 		return d.visits;
 		})]);

-10. Are we missing anything?
+<b> Are we missing anything?
 Yes!
 The bars for our graph!
-We can use SVG to create them.
+We can use SVG to create them. </b>

 This may look odd because we will first start out by selecting all classes named “bar”, which do not exist yet!